steveyegge/gastown

 - Mayor analyzes - Breaks down into tasks

-- Convoy creation - Mayor creates convoy with issues
+- Convoy creation - Mayor creates convoy with beads

 - Agent spawning - Mayor spawns appropriate agents

-- Work distribution - Issues slung to agents via hooks
+- Work distribution - Beads slung to agents via hooks

 - Progress monitoring - Track through convoy status